4Xplos1on/slovak-clickbait-detector/README.md

 ## Limitations

-- **Small dataset.** 447 headlines is enough to show the idea works, but not enough for a real production system.
-You would need thousands.
+- **Small dataset.** 447 headlines shows the idea works, but a real system would need thousands.
-- **Labeling noise.** Initial labels came from which site published the headline.
-I reviewed all of them manually, but some wrong labels probably still slipped through.
+- **Labeling noise.** My first pass labeled by source, not content.
+I fixed 31 mistakes during manual review, but some wrong labels are still in there.
-- **Slovak only.** Not tested on Czech or other similar languages.
+- **Slovak only.** I haven't tested on Czech or other similar languages.
-- **No diacritics handling.** Headlines without diacritics (common in informal Slovak text) confuse the model because SlovakBERT was trained on properly written text.
+- **No diacritics handling.** Headlines without diacritics (common in informal Slovak online) break the model because SlovakBERT was trained on proper text.
-- **Vocabulary-dependent.** The model catches clickbait phrases it saw during training but misses emotional manipulation and sensational framing that uses different words (see "Where the model fails" above).
+- **Vocabulary-dependent.** The model catches clickbait phrases it saw in training but misses emotional manipulation and sensational framing with different wording (see "Where the model fails" above).

 ## Future work

-- **Expand the dataset with targeted synthetic data** The edge case analysis above shows specific gaps: emotional manipulation without clickbait vocabulary, sensational framing, and missing-diacritics variants.
-Instead of generating random clickbait headlines, the next step would be generating synthetic examples that specifically target these failure categories, then manually validating them before adding to the training set.
-Cegin et al. (EMNLP 2025) showed that LLM-generated data can help for low-resource languages like Slovak, but the generation strategy matters more than volume.
-Naive generation tends to produce repetitive samples that do not actually improve generalization.
+- **Expand the dataset with targeted synthetic data.** The edge case analysis shows specific gaps: emotional manipulation without clickbait vocabulary, sensational framing, missing-diacritics variants.
+Instead of generating random clickbait headlines, I would generate examples targeting these failure categories, then validate them by hand before adding them to training.
+Cegin et al. ([EMNLP 2025](https://kinit.sk/publication/a-rigorous-evaluation-of-llm-data-generation-strategies-for-low-resource-languages/)) showed that LLM-generated data can help for low-resource languages like Slovak, but the generation strategy matters more than volume.
+Naive generation produces repetitive samples that don't improve generalization.
-- **Test cross-lingual transfer** from Czech clickbait data, since Czech and Slovak are closely related and share many clickbait patterns.
+- **Test cross-lingual transfer** from Czech clickbait data.
+Czech and Slovak are close enough that shared clickbait patterns could help fill the gaps in my dataset.
 - **Add explainability** using attention visualization or occlusion-based methods to show which words the model focuses on when making predictions.
 - **Handle missing diacritics** by adding a diacritics restoration step before classification, or by including headlines without diacritics in the training data.
-- **Benchmark on standardized Slovak NLP tasks** from skLEP (sentiment analysis, semantic similarity) to better understand how SlovakBERT fine-tuning performs across different text classification problems.
+- **Benchmark on standardized Slovak NLP tasks** from skLEP (sentiment analysis, semantic similarity) to see how SlovakBERT fine-tuning performs across different text classification problems.

 ## Acknowledgments